Wales at the 1958 British Empire and Commonwealth Games

 Wales competed at the 1958 British Empire and Commonwealth Games in Cardiff, Wales, from 18 July to 26 July 1958.

+Wales finished 11th in the medal table with one gold medal, three silver and seven bronze medals, six medals of which came in the boxing.

+Boxer Brian Nancurvis chose to represent England and not Wales.

 Medalists

 Athletics

 The athletics tournament was held at the Cardiff Arms Park.
 The results for the Welsh athletes are as below: